 Here are some of the most common types of periodontal disease:

-- Chronic periodontitis – Inflammation within supporting tissues cause deep pockets and gum recession.
-It may appear the teeth are lengthening, but in actuality, the gums (gingiva) are receding.
-This is the most common form of periodontal disease and is characterized by progressive loss of attachment, interspersed with periods of rapid progression.
+If left untreated, gingivitis can lead to periodontitis, which is the most common form of periodontal disease and is characterized by progressive loss of attachment, interspersed with periods of rapid progression.

-- Necrotizing periodontitis – This form of periodontal disease most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression and malnutrition.
-Necrosis (tissue death) occurs in the periodontal ligament, alveolar bone and gingival tissues.
+- Necrotizing periodontitis – Necrotizing periodontitis, also known as “chronic periodontitis” or “aggressive periodontitis,” is a rare form of periodontal disease that most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression and malnutrition.
+Necrosis is the death of cells or tissue and it occurs when the body is exposed to bacteria or toxins.
+In dental terms, necrosis is the death of the periodontal ligament, alveolar bone and gingival tissues.

-- Periodontitis caused by systemic disease – This form of gum disease often begins at an early age.
+- Periodontitis caused by systemic disease – Systemic disease is a form of gum disease that often begins at an early age.
 Medical condition such as respiratory disease, diabetes and heart disease are common cofactors.

 Treatment for Periodontal Disease

 The treatment that the periodontist recommends for you will depend upon the exact condition of your teeth, gums and jawbone.
 In some cases, the periodontist may recommend a nonsurgical approach to treatment in which he or she will clean your teeth and gums and use medication to treat the inflammation in your gums.